 This flash is a very inexpensive attachment for your Canon camera, and it is pretty handy for taking pictures with it.
 In addition to having a powerful guide number of 197′ at ISO 100 and 200mm, it also has a remarkable zoom range of 20-200mm, as well as a wide-angle panel that provides 14mm coverage for full-frame cameras and a wide-angle panel.
 A tilt from -7 to 90 degrees, as well as rotation to the left and right 180 degrees, is also available for bounce lighting.

 With the Yongnuo Speedlite, you can activate other flashes from up to 328 feet away, and it can also be triggered by the RF-603 and RF-602 wireless transmitters, which are both included with the Speedlite.
 It has a guide number of 190′ at ISO 100 and at 105mm, which is impressive for a compact camera.

 With a zoom range of 24-105mm, the device is also highly adaptable, and the zoom range may be extended to 18mm by using the built-in wide-angle diffuser.
 Also available is the ability to alter the output from 1/1 to 1/128 power in increments of 1/3 and 1/2 EV.

 With its straightforward manual operation, a modest guide number of 124.7′ at ISO 100, and adaptability given by on- and off-camera triggering options, including wireless, the Bolt VD-410 Manual Flash will find a home in many camera bags.

-When using the manual output, the power may be adjusted from 1/1 to 1/128 and the light can be positioned by tilting the head from 0-90° and swiveling up to 90° right or 180° left, respectively.
+When using the manual output, the power may be adjusted from 1/1 to 1/128, and the light can be positioned by tilting the head from 0-90° and swiveling up to 90° suitable or 180° left, respectively.
 The flash also features conventional coverage for 35mm and longer lenses, as well as a built-in diffuser that extends coverage to lenses as wide as 18mm.